-Some things you should know is that if you want to drive your vehicle in Panama, you can do it with your foreign driver’s license, but once you have your permanent residence, you must process your Panamanian driver’s license.
+Something you should know is that if you want to drive a vehicle in Panama, you can do it with your foreign driver’s license up to 90 days after entering the country.
+After 90 days, you must process your Panamanian driver’s license.

 On the other hand, for those foreigners with residence in our country and who have 55 (women) or 60 (men), they can request the discounts that by Law are entitled, such as:

 - 50% discount in cinemas, recreation, events, Cultural and sports.